Knives & Blades Used for Roofing

 What type of knife do roofers use?

-Roofing knives and utility knives are indispensable and important tools in a roofer's work.
+Roofing knives and utility knives are important cutting tools in a roofer's work.
 These tools are commonly used in the installation, repair and replacement of roofs.
 It is common for roofers to carry a utility knife to use with both straight utility knives and hook blades due to the fact that they cut different thicknesses of material.
 Materials that are cut when repairing roofs are roofing felt ( Other names for this material are asphalt roll roofing, rolled roofing, sanded bituminous felt, asphaltic felt), roof shingles, fiberglass, various insulations and building paper underlayment.

 95% of Sweden's top roofers use a heavy-duty universal knife that is curved to cut roofing felt with the blade always extended.
 E.g. Sollex construction knife 2000 or one of Stanley's curved knives.
 Sturdy is good because you work outdoors with gloves.
 If the knife is slightly bent or curved, the grip is better.